eternal-flame-AD/git-notifications-ciq/README.md

 1. Install this Connect IQ(R) App on your watch.
-1. Generate a new personal access token [here](https://github.com/settings/tokens).
-(OAuth support is in development)
-1. Copy your access token into the application settings.
+1. Open the widget and complete OAuth to GitHub on your phone, or enter an personal access token in the application settings.
 1. Enjoy!

 ## Features